godotengine/godot-docs/getting_started/step_by_step/your_first_game.rst

 .. note:: See :ref:`doc_instancing` to learn more about instancing.

-Now add the following nodes as children of ``Main``, and name them as shown (values are in seconds):
+Now, add the following nodes as children of ``Main``, and name them as shown (values are in seconds):

 -  :ref:`Timer <class_Timer>` (named ``MobTimer``) - to control how often mobs spawn